A short guide on what to look at to find expired domains suitable for your PBN

 Alexa (an amazon.com subsidiary) maintains ranking data on all the websites in the world.
 The ranking algorithm is based on the total amount of traffic over three months from users that have the Alexa toolbar installed.
-They take data from a sample population and build the rankings off that.
+They take data from a sample population and build the rankings using that data.

 - Alexa Rank is the rank of the website from 30 million websites in the world.
 The lower the rank the better.
 Ranks below 100,000 are supposedly very good.

-- Top Alexa Rank is the highest alexa rank that the website has reached.
+- Top Alexa Rank is the high Alexa rank that the website has reached.

 - Rank Delta is the difference between the previous rank and the current one.
 This measure helps determine whether the traffic has been increasing or decreasing over the last 3 months.